An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Experimental Setup and Data Collection

 \subsection{Apparatus and Setup}

 All apparatus was set up in the ``Experiment Room,'' and only one participant and two researchers were allowed at a time to ensure necessary social distancing rules.
 Following are various hardware devices that were part of our experimental setup: \begin{itemize} \item \textit{ FS Display and Speakers:} A single HP 24-inch Monitor was used to play games on the FS.
 The monitor resolution was 1920x1080 pixels.
-The refresh rate was 60 Hz, and all games were played at 60 FPS to ensure a smooth experience.
-The monitor comes with in-built speakers, which were used to stream audio in FS mode. \item \textit{ VR Headset:} An Oculus Rift S VR headset\footnote{Oculus Rift S VR headset: https://www.oculus.com/rift-s/} was used for the VR experience.
+The refresh rate was 60 Hz, and all FS games were played at 60 FPS to ensure a smooth experience.
+The monitor comes with built-in speakers, which were used to stream audio in FS mode. \item \textit{ VR Headset:} An Oculus Rift S VR headset\footnote{Oculus Rift S VR headset: https://www.oculus.com/rift-s/} was used for the VR experience.
 It comes with one headset and two controllers.
 The headset is wired to the computer, and both handheld controllers are wireless.
-Rift S uses a single fast-switch LCD panel with a resolution of 2560×1440 and an 80 Hz refresh rate.
+Rift S uses a single fast-switch LCD panel with a resolution of 2560×1440 pixels and an 80 Hz refresh rate.
+All VR games were played at 80 FPS.
 It has a field of view of 115 degrees.
 The Rift S has inbuilt speakers in the headset, positioned just above the ears, which are used for audio delivery in VR experiences. \parindent{12pt}\textit{ Steering Wheel Controller: } For the driving game (Dirt Rally 2.0), we used a steering wheel controller Thrustmaster T300RS\footnote{Thrustmaster T300RS Force Feedback racing wheel: https://www.thrustmaster.com/en-gb/products/t300rs/}.
 This is a steering wheel and a 2-leg paddle device.
 This simulates a real-world driving experience.
 The wheel also has vibrational feedback. \item \textit{ Physiological Collection Device:} The Empatica E4\footnote{Empatica E4 Wristband: https://www.empatica.com/research/e4/} wristband was used to measure various physiological signals.
 It has sensors for PPG (measures BVP), a 3-axis accelerometer, an EDA sensor, and an infrared thermopile for skin temperature.
-It also has an internal clock for syncing and a physical event marking button to mark events in real-time. \end{itemize} Both VR and FS versions of the games were played on a system with hardware configurations better or equivalent to the recommended specifications of all the games.
-It had an Intel Core-i7 8700K CPU and an NVidia GeForce GTX 1080Ti GPU.
-In addition, a 14-inch Windows FHD laptop was used to complete emotion self-reporting questionnaires (SAM and VAS).
+It also has an internal clock for syncing and a physical event marking button to mark events in real time. \end{itemize}